sanity-io/sanity-algolia/README.md

 ### Use in your serverless function

-The following is a TypeScript example for Vercel.
-Note that your serverless hosting service might require a build step to properly deploy your serverless functions, and the signatures and passed parameters might differ from this example.
-Please refer to documentation on deploying functions at your hosting service of choice.
-The main bit of code will be the same for all platforms though.
+Note that your serverless hosting might require a build step to properly deploy your serverless functions, and that the exported handler and passed parameters might differ from the following example, which is TypeScript on Vercel.
+Please refer to documentation on deploying functions at your hosting service of choice in order to adapt it to your own needs.

 ```typescript
 import algoliasearch from "algoliasearch";